evandrosouza89/py-snake/README.md

 - Pooling layer: image downsampling preserving its features;
 - Dropout layer: to prevent overfitting;
 - Flatten layer: flattens the input, transforming a N dimensional matrix into a vector;
-- Dense layer: a dense conected neural network layer;
+- Dense layer: a dense connected neural network layer;
-- Another dropout layer;
+- Another Dropout layer to avoid overfitting;
-- Final dense layer.
+- A final Dense layer which will output the probabilities of all labels.

 # How to install required libs: